raganwald/javascript-allonge-six/manuscript/markdown/Functions/little.md

 ### functions and identities

 You recall that we have two types of values with respect to identity: Value types and reference types.
-Value types share the same identity if they have the same contents.Reference types do not.
+Value types share the same identity if they have the same contents.
+Reference types do not.

 Which kind are functions?
-Let's try it.
+Let's try them out and see.
 For reasons of appeasing the JavaScript parser, we'll enclose our functions in parentheses:

     (() => 0) === (() => 0)
       //=> false